Learning Thermoelectric Transport from Crystal Structures via Multiscale Graph Neural Network: Results

-Apart from the electronic band structure, the electron localization function (ELF)~\cite{savin1997elf} offers further theoretical insight into the distinct TE behaviours of the candidate materials.
+Apart from the electronic band structure, the ELF offers further theoretical insight into the distinct TE behaviours of the candidate materials.
 The ELF directly reflects the extent of electron localization or delocalization, a key factor governing carrier mobility and thus the electronic transport coefficients.
 Its values range from $\left[0,1\right]$: when ${\rm ELF}\approx 1$, it indicates strong electron localization, as in covalent bonds or lone-pair regions; when ${\rm ELF}\approx 0.5$, it corresponds to a delocalized, nearly homogeneous electron gas typical of metallic conduction; lower ELF values generally denote regions of sparse electron density, such as interionic voids.

-We calculated the ELF distributions of Te$_3$As$_2$, LiMgSb, and NaTlSe$_2$, as shown in Fig.~\ref{fig:node-impo-edge-elf}.
-The atoms in Te$_3$As$_2$ exhibit a layered arrangement, and the ELF map in Fig.~\ref{fig:node-impo-edge-elf}(d) reveals a distinctive layered covalent framework.
-As illustrated in Fig.~\ref{fig:node-impo-edge-elf}(a), a high degree of electron localisation occurs between Te and As atoms within the layers, forming strongly directional covalent bonds.
+We calculated the ELF distributions of Te$_3$As$_2$, LiMgSb, and NaTlSe$_2$, as shown in Fig.~\ref{fig:edge-elf}.
+The atoms in Te$_3$As$_2$ exhibit a layered arrangement, and the ELF map in Fig.~\ref{fig:edge-elf}(a) further reveals a distinctive layered covalent framework.
+Specifically, a high degree of electron localisation is observed between Te and As atoms within the layers, indicating the formation of strongly directional covalent bonds.
 This is consistent with the PDOS in Fig.~\ref{fig:band-struc}(a), where both As and Te contribute markedly near the CBM and VBM.
 In contrast, Te-Te and As-As interactions show clear delocalisation, and almost no electron density is observed between the layers.
 The ELF characteristics of Te$_3$As$_2$ closely resemble those of SnSe, both displaying interlayer voids and enhanced metallicity~\cite{snse-layer}.
 Overall, this interplay of intralayer localisation and interlayer delocalisation gives rise to pronounced band dispersion (particularly along the $\Gamma$-L direction), leading to a reduced $m^*$, higher carrier mobility, and consequently an increased $\sigma$~\cite{williamson2017engineering}.